wmbenedetto/DropletJS.Sequencer/README.md

-DropletJS.Sequence
+DropletJS.Sequencer
 ==================

-DropletJS.Sequence executes JavaScript functions in a specified order, waiting for one to finish before executing the next.
+DropletJS.Sequencer executes JavaScript functions in a specified order, waiting for one to finish before executing the next.